 No, online gambling in Montana is not permitted.
 There is sports betting, but legal online gambling remains out of reach, and real money online casinos aren’t expected to be made legal any time soon.

 The legal gambling age in Montana for most activities is 18 and over.
 The exception is charitable gaming, where are the legal gambling age begins at 16.

 Although Montana law has now recognized many forms of gambling, interactive gaming is not one of them.
 If they don’t mind the trek, Montanans that live for Vegas-style casino games do have 7 tribal casinos.
 Depending on their proximity to particular neighboring states, these might represent alternatives.
-Understandably, this is not always practical, leading some players to play at offshore online casinos, like the ones recommended above.
+Understandably, this is not always practical, leading some internet gambling players to play at offshore online casinos, like the ones recommended above.